IntelLabs/nlp-architect/doc/source/spacy_np_annotator.rst

 The noun phrase annotator is a plug-in that can be used with Spacy_ pipeline structure.

 The annotator loads a trained `SequentialChunker` model that is able to predict chunk labels, creates Spacy based Span objects and applies a sequence of filtering to produce a set of noun phrases, finally, it attaches it to the document object.

-The annotator implementation can be found in `nlp_architect.pipelines.NPAnnotator </generated/nlp_architect.pipelines.spacy_np_annotator.NPAnnotator.html#nlp_architect.pipelines.spacy_np_annotator.NPAnnotator>`__
+The annotator implementation can be found in :py:class:`NPAnnotator <nlp_architect.pipelines.spacy_np_annotator.NPAnnotator>`.

 Usage example
 -------------

-Loading a spacy pipeline and adding a sentence breaker (required) and ``NPAnnotator`` annotator as the last annotator in the pipeline:
+Loading a spacy pipeline and adding a sentence breaker (required) and :py:class:`NPAnnotator <nlp_architect.pipelines.spacy_np_annotator.NPAnnotator>` annotator as the last annotator in the pipeline:

 .. code:: python